What Is A Diesel Heater?

 4. Happybuy Diesel Heater

-The Happybuy diesel heater is much like the one reviewed above.
+The Happybuy diesel heater is very similar to the one reviewed above.

 It has an aluminum body that measures 14.1 inches long, 5.5 inches wide, and 5.5 inches tall.
 It weighs around 15 lbs.